DUNE/p3s/documents/src/JOB.md

 git clone https://github.com/DUNE/p3s.git
 ```

-After you run this, your current directory will co ntain a subdirectory **p3s**.
+After you run this, your current directory will contain a subdirectory **p3s**.
 This subdirectory will in turn contain a number of subdirectories.
 Of immediate interest to you are the following:

 * **p3s/clients** containing multiple client scripts with different functions
-* **p3s/documents** with documentation (such as this writeup)
+* **p3s/documents** with documentation (such as this writeup) in both Markdown (md) and PDF format
-* **p3s/inputs** and it's subdirectories such as jobs/larsfot with job definition and wrapper script templates
+* **p3s/inputs** and its subdirectories such as jobs/larsfot with job definition and wrapper script templates

 ### Set up and verify the Python environment

 The next step is also CERN-specific and its purpose is to set up
-the Python environment necessary for p3s clients.
+the Python environment for p3s clients without having to install anything yourself.
-This needs to be done every time you have a fresh
+This needs to be done every time you have a fresh interactive shell which you plan
-interactive shell which you plan to use for p3s interaction.
-It may be added
+to use for p3s interaction.
+It may be added to your log-in profile to save some typing
-to your log-in profile to save typing one extra line but can also be done
+line but can also be done manually.
-manually.

-Activate the "Python virtual environment" by running this command
+So, please activate the "Python virtual environment" by running this command
 ```
 source ~np04dqm/public/vp3s/bin/activate
 ```